shermanloan/scejson-doc/doc/appendix-history.md

 chapter when a new release arrives, you may quickly discern any documentation changes which may or may not be of interest to you.

+## Release 2023-07-0
+* The documentation for the [Loan](module-loan.md) module's `Protection.Formula`
+ field has been updated to include a table of all possible formula codes and a description of each.

 ## Release 2023-04-0
 * The [Account](module-account.md) module has been made available in this release.
 This module allows the calling application to query the account